kylegoetz/dash-baby-feeding-capture/README.md

 `npm start`

-Then you can build the image with `docker build -t some/thing .` and execute with `docker run -d --restart always --net=host some/thing`
+Then you can build the image with `docker build -t some/thing .` and execute with `docker run -d --restart always --name some-name --net=host some/thing`